LeweyM/LeweyM.github.io/personal-site/content/posts/6-Pretty-Vizualizations.md

 + }
 ```

-Running our tests now should pass, and the output of our `abc` regex FSM now looks correct.
+Now, running our tests should pass, and the output of our `abc` regex FSM should look correct.

 ```mermaid
 graph LR